spaceconcordia/rocketry-performance/documentation/data_model.md

 ## Data Model

+### Data Store

+TODO investigate: It's possible that a [Data Store](http://www.mathworks.com/help/simulink/slref/datastorememory.html) is a good data object available in Matlab to store global parameters, static and dynamic included.

 The *Data Model* provides static and dynamics parameters as needed by other models in the simulation.

 ### Static Parameters